dgrammatiko/mod_child_export/README.md

 # mod_child_export

+# Disclaimer: This module was created so that web agencies/shops could roll installables for their **OWN** work.
+If you plan to mass distribute child templates **DO NOT** use this software and please reconsider, a broken platform by abused features is no a platform users will ever trust.
+Thanks!

 A very simple (administrator) module that allows to export child templates as installable zip files.
 The module should be placed in the position `cpanel` and by default adds only a button, a javascript and an inner modal (ie, won't degrade your performace compared to other things that have many database queries, etc).

 ## Mini docs

+Download the latest release form: https://github.com/dgrammatiko/mod_child_export/releases

 After installing the module and checking the Administrator Modules you wiil find a new module on the top of the list.